deadlyvipers/dojo_rules/introduction.md

-This repo is a workspace for the Mastering GitHub course in Code School
+This repo is a workspace for the Mastering GitHub course in Code School.
+My favourite Code School path is the JavaScript path.